fluxcd/website/content/en/docs/guides/flux-v1-migration.md

 This guide walks you through migrating from Flux v1 to v2.
 Read the [FAQ](../faq/index.md) to find out what differences are between v1 and v2.

-!!! info "Automated image updates"
+{{% note title="Automated image updates" %}}
 The image automation feature is under development in Flux v2.
 Please consult the [roadmap](../roadmap/index.md) for more details.

-!!! info "Feature parity"
+{{% /note %}}

+{{% note title="Feature parity" %}}
 "Feature parity" does not mean Flux v2 works exactly the same as v1 (or is backward-compatible); it means you can accomplish the same results, while accounting for the fact that it's a system with a substantially different design.
 This may at times mean that you have to make adjustments to the way your current cluster configuration is structured.
 If you are in this situation and need help, please refer to the [support page](https://fluxcd.io/support/).
+{{% /note %}}

 ## Prerequisites